purtroppo/JPEGEvaluation/README.md

 This is an extended analysis of how JPEG compression is performed by Adobe Photoshop, GIMP, Flickr, Facebook, and Google.
 Done as the final project for the *Multimedia Systems* course I took at Ca'Foscari University of Venice, Master's degree in Computer Science.

+08/2021: I've just uploaded the presentation I did for this project - hooray!
+The power of cleaning up my laptop, I guess.

 ## Acknowledgements
 Produced using JPEGsnoop, and excellent software you can find [here](http://www.impulseadventure.com/photo/jpeg-snoop-source.html).